Document Guide — Employment Certificate

 The Employment Certificate's practical value lies in its use across five work visa and employment-related destinations: the United States H-1B (USCIS Form I-129), the United Kingdom Skilled Worker Visa (UKVI), Singapore Employment Pass (MOM), New Zealand work visa or Immigration New Zealand-related procedures, and the Philippines Alien Employment Permit (DOLE).
 For ex-employees, the Resignation Certificate (rishoku shomeisho) plays a similar role in post-employment work visa applications.

 Because the Employment Certificate is a private document, a notary route may be needed before MOFA apostille.
 The need for that route depends on the receiving authority, document issuer, and document purpose.
 When applicable, a Japanese notary public certifies the representative's signature, followed by Legal Affairs Bureau certification, MOFA apostille, and Certified Translation preparation.
-Our optional Employer Coordination Support add-on (+¥11,000) handles direct engagement with the employer when needed.
+(Reference: MOFA: Application Procedure and Required Documents) Our optional Employer Coordination Support add-on (+¥11,000) supports employer coordination when needed.

 Use 01 United States H-1B (USCIS Form I-129) May be requested as employer's formal employment verification for the H-1B specialty occupation visa.